 HEALING PHASE: During the first part of the healing phase (PCL-A) the tissue loss is replenished through cell proliferation with swelling due to the edema (fluid accumulation).
 The swelling might temporarily occlude the affected artery, particularly with concurrent water retention (the SYNDROME).
-NOTE: Continous ulceration in the intima due to persistent conflict activity can lead to a “cirrhotic occlusion” of the coronary artery.
 However, a narrowing (stenosis) of the coronary vessel can never lead to a heart attack because, should the situation of an occlusion arise, auxiliary vessels or so-called collaterals act as a natural bypass to supply the heart with blood (the collaterals are like a dry river bed, so to speak, that are filled with blood within 2-3 days after a coronary blockage.
 In embryological terms, the collateral blood vessels originate from the new mesoderm).
 This clearly refutes the standard theory claiming that a heart attack is caused by a coronary artery obstruction.
 It also questions the need for bypass operations or angioplasty.

 The lining of the coronary arteries is restored predominantly with the help of cholesterol.
 Hence, during the healing phase, the cholesterol level rises.
 With a hanging healing, that is, when the healing process is continually interrupted by conflict relapses, the buildup of cholesterol plaques leads to atherosclerosis and, eventually, to a narrowing of the lumen of the blood vessel.
 Over time, the arterial wall hardens and loses its elasticity, a condition known as arteriosclerosis (see also atherosclerosis related to the aorta, carotid arteries, and subclavian arteries and other blood vessels).